preprio/prepr-nextjs/README.md

     })
 }
 ```
-See the javascript example code below in the `page.js`file.
+See the JavaScript example code below in the `page.js`file.

 ```javascript
 import { getClient } from '@/lib/client'